robertrumney/procedural-generation/README.md

 ## Credits

-ProceduralMachine was created by [Your Name] for [Your Company].
+ProceduralMachine was created by Robert Rumney for Ingozi Games.
 If you find this script useful, consider [buying me a beer](https://www.buymeacoffee.com/rumnizzle) or [following me on Twitter](https://twitter.com/rumnizzle).